Alper Kucukural, PhD

 University of Kansas · Yang Zhang Lab · Lawrence, KS

 Co-developed I-TASSER, the unified platform for automated protein structure and function prediction.
-Co-author on the Nature Protocols 2010 method paper — now cited 7,800+ times — and contributor to subsequent I-TASSER methodology development that remains a reference tool in computational structural biology.
+Co-author on the Nature Protocols 2010 method paper, now cited 7,800+ times, and contributor to subsequent I-TASSER methodology development that remains a reference tool in computational structural biology.

-7. 2004 — 2009
+7. 2004 to 2009

 PhD, Biological Sciences & Bioengineering